 The regulation of medicines and medical technologies is managed by EU-wide systems, facilitating trade under the single market.
 This means that products are regulated to make sure that they are safe before they can be placed on the EU market.
 They are also closely monitored after being placed on the market to ensure continued safety.
 Any changes to this regime may have an impact on supplies across Europe.

-The European Medicines Agency continues to examine the possible changes to the regulatory regime that may result from the UK's leaving the EU and has released the results (10 June 2018) from its recent survey on the Brexit preparedness plans of marketing authorisation holders (MAHs) who have centrally authorised medicinal products (CAPs) located in the UK.
+The European Medicines Agency continues to examine the possible changes to the regulatory regime that may result from the UK leaving the EU and has released the results from its survey on the Brexit preparedness plans of marketing authorisation holders (MAHs) who have centrally authorised medicinal products (CAPs) located in the UK.
 The survey aimed to identify CAPs that are potentially at risk of supply shortages, to assess how critical these are and discuss relevant mitigation measures.